Peter Marshall (travel writer): Early life and career

 Peter Marshall was born in Bognor Regis, England, on 23 August 1946 to the horse trainer William and Vera Marshall.
 He received a bachelor's degree from the University of London in 1970 and his master's and doctorate from the University of Sussex in 1971 and 1977, respectively.
 During his studies, Marshall taught English for a year in Dakar, Senegal, served two years in the British Merchant Navy, and was a University of London tutor in philosophy and literature, which he continued after receiving his doctorate.
 In 1981, he became a tutor in philosophy at the University College of North Wales, where he continued until 1990 and published books on William Godwin, William Blake, Tanzania, and Cuba.
 Following his Godwin biography, Marshall edited two more works on the radical British philosopher.

 In the 1990s, Marshall wrote a history of anarchism, Demanding the Impossible, and a history of the environmental movement, Nature's Web.
-He considers these two his most important and influential works, though his personal favorite is Riding the Wind, which asserts his spiritual philosophy of "liberation ecology".
+He considers these two his most important and influential works, though his personal favourite is Riding the Wind, which asserts his spiritual philosophy of "liberation ecology".
 Marshall's additional travel books addressed Africa, Ireland, and the Maldives.
 He created a six-hour documentary, Voyage Around Africa on his circumnavigation of the continent.
 In the 2000s, he authored several books on alchemy, astrology, and magic.
 Marshall has written for The Observer, The Guardian, The Independent, New Statesman, and the Times Literary Supplement.
 He also works as a radio and television broadcaster and has appeared on the History Channel.
 Resurgence magazine named Marshall's Nature's Web among their most essential books of the late 20th century.